Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 In the AzureML workspace head to the Endpoint blade and verify that your Prompt Flow has deployed, note the name of the endpoint.
 Now go to the Azure Portal and find the AzureML Workspace we're working in and select 'Access Control (IAM)' the select Add and 'Add role assignment: ![](assets/addroleassignment.png)

 Select the 'AzureML Data Scientist' role then select next.
 Select 'Managed Identity' for 'assign access to' then select members.
-In the right menu select your Azure subscrition then 'Machine Learning online endpoint' then select your prompt flow endpoint.
+In the right menu select your Azure subscription then 'Machine Learning online endpoint' then select your prompt flow endpoint.
 Click Select then 'Review and Assign' twice.
 ![](assets/miendpoint.png)

 You have just given the Prompt Flow endpoint the appropriate role to interact with the AzureML Workspace.

 ### Back to the Notebook

 Make sure that you're using the 'Python 3.8 - AzureML'kernel in the top right.
-Next uncomment rows 2-4 in the first block and run the block to install neccessarry packages.
+Next uncomment rows 2-4 in the first code block and run the block to install necessary packages.

-In the second block of code enter in the 3 pieces of information: 1. your Azure subscription 2. the resource group namethat contains your AzureML Workspace and 3. the name of your AzureML Workspace.
+In the second block of code enter in the 3 pieces of information: 1. your Azure subscription 2. the resource group name that contains your AzureML Workspace and 3. the name of your AzureML Workspace.
 Run this block of code to obtain a handle to the workspace.

 Run the third block of code as-is to access the Azure dataset that was created with the AzureML + Snowflake Connector earlier in the lab.

 In the fourth block of code you will have to copy and paste the Endpoint url and the API key from AzureML into the appropriate parts of the code.
+This is the endpoint to the Prompt Flow that you deployed.
 ![](assets/endpoint.png)

 Run the fourth block of code to see the magic happen!
 This code parses the Snowflake data and passes it to the Prompt Flow endpoint to generate a response.

-In the fifth code block fill in your Sowflake Account Identifier, username and password the run the code to write the recemmendations back to a table in Snowflake.
+In the fifth code block fill in your Snowflake Account Identifier, username and password the run the code to write the recommendations back to a table in Snowflake.

-Then head back to your Snowflake account and run the below SQL to see your recommendations with customer id to be used by your organization.
+Head back to your Snowflake account and run the below SQL to see your recommendations with customer id to be used by your organization.

 ```
 sql